Louis T. Leonowens: Royal Cavalry

 In 1881, at the age of 25, he returned to Siam and was granted a commission of Captain in the Royal Cavalry by Chulalongkorn, which he served until 1884.
 During this time, he helped suppress tensions between rival Chinese secret societies.
 However, Louis' resignation from the role was delayed by Chulalongkorn in order for Louis to protect James McCarthy from Haw rebels who were active in the north of the country due to the Haw wars.
-McCarthy was hired to survey the border between British Burma and Siam.
+McCarthy was hired to survey the border between British Burma (now Myanmar) and Siam.
 Louis was given 200 infantrymen.

 The expedition to Siam's north began on 16 January 1884 where they travelled up the Chao Phraya river, disembarking at Prabat to transfer to another boat which they took up to Saraburi.
 From Saraburi they marched for 12 days to Korat which they reached on 30 January by elephants.
 Due to their use of elephants, their travel to the Mekong river near Nawng Kai was slow.
 When they reached Nawng Kai, Louis assisted in repelling a Haw attack.
 They then crossed the Mekong and passed a Miao inhabited village before Louis decided to give his men target practice to restore morale where he found that most of his men had never fired a gun and were instead frightened by their noise.
 As he heard that 180 Haws were nearby, he selected the 30 best soldiers and sent the rest to Luang Prabang.
 Louis then pursued the Haws who began a retreat back to China before giving up and heading arriving in Luang Prabang on 30 May to find that most of his men were sick with malaria, most ended up dying.
 They then reached a chief who said that the Haws were unlikely to return to this area and so Louis left the group into the hands of a Siamese officer.
 Chulalongkorn later recalled the expedition due to the amount of death.
 Now in Bangkok, Louis officially resigned from his role in the Royal Cavalry.